wp-plugins/groupdocs-documents-annotation/readme.txt

 = Absolutely mobile. =

 Now you don’t need to check your e-mail, then download the attached document and open it in a specific program to be able to view and annotate it.
-GroupDocs Annotation will allow you to do this on any mobile device while you are on the go.
+GroupDocs.Annotation will allow you to do this on any mobile device while you are on the go.

 = Different types of documents and images supported. =

-GroupDocs Annotation plugin allows you to [annotate PDF documents](http://groupdocs.com/apps/annotation), Excel spreadsheets, word-processing documents, PowerPoint presentations and image files (JPG, BMP, GIF, TIFF) online.
+GroupDocs.Annotation plugin allows you to [annotate PDF documents](http://groupdocs.com/apps/annotation), Excel spreadsheets, word-processing documents, PowerPoint presentations and image files (JPG, BMP, GIF, TIFF) online.

 ------------------------------